Violin Concerto No. 5 (Mozart): Structure

-The rondo Finale is based on a minuet theme which recurs several times.
+The rondo finale is based on a minuet theme which recurs several times.
 In the middle of the movement the meter changes from 3/4 to 2/4 and a section of "Turkish music" is played.
 This is characterised by the shift to A minor (from the original A major), and by the use of grotesque elements, such as unison chromatic crescendos, repetition of very short musical elements and col legno playing in the cellos and double basses.
 This section gave the concerto the nickname "The Turkish Concerto".
-The famous Rondo alla Turca from Mozart's piano sonata in A major features the same key and similar elements.
+The famous Rondo alla Turca from Mozart's Piano Sonata No. 11 in A major features the same key and similar elements.

 Mozart later composed the Adagio in E major for Violin and Orchestra, K. 261, as a substitute slow movement for this concerto.

 A typical performance lasts about 28 minutes long.